Sreeja0522/Data-Analytics-Project---Pollution-Dataset/README.md

 ---
 # Dataset

 The dataset contains 5000 samples and captures critical environmental and demographic factors that influence pollution levels.
+You can access the dataset [here](https://github.com/Sreeja0522/Data-Analytics-Project---Pollution-Dataset/blob/main/pollution_dataset.csv).

 **Key Features:**